MaanavKhaitan/Movie-Recommender/README.md

 # Movie-Recommender
-An Artificial Intelligence which recommends movies based on movies you've liked previously.
+A machine learning application to recommend movies based on movies you've liked previously.